Trolley Optimisation for Loading Printed Circuit Board Components: Conclusion and discussions

-We present a case study of an aerospace company which has an assembly shop to meet its PCB needs across all programmes and operates in low-volume and high-mix.
-Due to the complex nature of PCB planning problem and due to the customised needs of the company, all the setups are performed manually by experienced managers.
+We present a case study of an aerospace company which has an assembly shop to meet its PCB needs across all programmes and operates in a low-volume and high-mix setting.
+Due to the complex nature of the PCB planning problem and due to the customised needs of the company, all the setups are performed manually by experienced managers.
 The manual setup of trolley loading for each assembly line takes eight weeks and results in loss of flexibility on the shop floor.
-The proposed MILP model successfully solves the TOP in few hours and is deployed in the company.
+The proposed MILP model successfully solves the TOP in less than an hour and is deployed in the company.
 The model resulted in significant cost reductions through automation of the TOP, in addition to introducing flexibility in the building process.

-From the managerial perspectives, the TOP model not only saves money by automating the manual process but makes the task easy to manage with fewer trolleys and brings flexibility in planning of different builds and in satisfying different demands.
-This enables the managers to easily introduce new products, due to ability of model to generate faster automated setups, and also adapt to changing demands and to quickly respond to unprecedented situations, like COVID-19.
+From the managerial perspective, the TOP model not only saves money by automating the manual process but also makes the task easy to manage with fewer trolleys and brings flexibility in the planning of different builds and in satisfying different demands.
+This enables the managers to easily introduce new products, due to the ability of the model to generate faster automated setups, adapt to changing demands and to quickly respond to unprecedented situations, like COVID-19.

-As discussed earlier, PCB planning is a multi-level optimisation problem with several interdependent sub-problems, which are complex due to the NP-hard nature of the problem and scale of the problem.
-So, in general, heuristic based methods are used to solve them either separately or some of them.
-In this work, we have used exact optimisation method to solve one of the sub-problem which obviously won't result in optimal solution for the integrated PCB planning problem, and presents potential avenues for future research.

-Our future work will study the TOP with other PCB planning sub-problems, especially scheduling of PCBs in an assembly shop with multiple assembly lines.
+As discussed earlier, PCB planning is a multi-level optimisation problem with several interdependent sub-problems, which are complex due to the NP-hard nature of the problem and the scale of the problem.
+So, in general, heuristic-based methods are used to solve them either independently or some of them.
+In this work, we have used the exact optimisation method to solve one of the sub-problems which obviously won't result in an optimal solution for the integrated PCB planning problem, and presents potential avenues for future research.
+Our future work will study the TOP with other PCB planning sub-problems, especially the scheduling of PCBs in an assembly shop with multiple assembly lines.